-Connection Type

-These are the connection methods used to connect the site.
-There are two connection types: Point to Point and Multi-step.
+Connection Type connection methods used to connect the site.
+There are two bes: Point to Point and Multi-step.

-Point to point

 Point to point refers to a direct network connection, where the viewing station has a direct connection to the recording unit/s or site.
 Note: For clarity, the switches have been left out of the images.

-Viewing client (192.168.1.10)

-Multi-step is when traffic is directed to a site's master recording server, and that server acts as a proxy server to forward the incoming network traffic to the same or another internal site.
+NVR1 (192.168.1.1) Point to point Viewing client (192.168.1.10) Multi-step is when traffic is directed to a site's master recording server, and that server acts as a proxy server to forward the incoming network traffic to the same or another internal site.
 The target site's IP address would normally need to form part of the same internal network.

-Multi-step

-The router forwards the traffic (TCP 30011) to the master recording server (using the address entered in the via IP address field).
+Multi-step The router forwards the traffic (TCP 30011) to the master recording server (using the address entered in the via IP address field).
 This master recording server could have a network card that receives the external connections, as well as a dedicated CCTV network to forward the traffic to other internal sites/servers.

-In the screen capture alongside, the client is connecting to site master server (192.168.1.1), via public IP address (102.1.2.3).

-In other words, the target is the site reached on the internal side, and the via IP address is the entry-point to the site network.

-IP Address

-This is simply the IP address of the master unit.

-Priority

-When there are multiple paths/addresses to reach the same site, multiple connections can be added.
-For example, a connection can have two addresses: a local address (192.168.x.x), as well as a fully qualified hostname.

-Both addresses direct the client to the same site.
-The 192.168.x.x address is accessible only via the LAN, and the hostname gives access to the site accessed from the internet.

-Connection type Target Route Priority Route connections via site master

-Ethemet 192.168.XX.XX - 1 No

-Ethemet YourSitesName.dyndns.org - 0 Yes
+Connection proper Connection type Target IP address 1 via IP address 1 dulti-step client is connecting to site master server (192.168.1.1), via public IP Priority 0 IP Address This is simply the IP address of the master unit.
+Priority connections can local address (19 Both addresses accessible only from the interne are multiple paths/addresses to reach the same site, multiple can be added.
+For example, a connection can have two addresses: a (192.168.x.x), as well as a fully qualified hostname. ses direct the client to the same site.
+The 192.168.x.x address is ly via the LAN, and the hostname gives access to the site accessed rnet.
+Ethernet 1 Target Route Priority Route connections via site master 92.168.XX.XX - 1 No 'ourSitesName.dyndns.org - 0 Yes always be prioritised.
+Route Connections via site master (IP Gateway) Connection properties ? × Connection type Point-to-point IP address abcprinterscctv.domain.com Priority 0 0 0 0 -low 10 -high Route connections via site master (IP gateway) Use site discovery for connection OK Cancel The router also needs to be configured to route the inbound client connection to the Site Master NVR unit (192.168.1.1 in image below).
+This is to ensure that the client connection to the site's slave server (192.168.1.2) is proxied/relayed via the master server (192.168.1.1 in image below).
+Use site discovery for connection Connection properties ?
+X Connection type Point-to-point IP address 192.168.1.1 Priority 0 0 0 elow 10=high Route connections via site master (IP gateway) Use site discovery for connection OK Cancel This is a mechanism which enables the client viewer to discover the IP address of the site master.
+This means that if the IP address of the site master changes, the client will be able to rediscover the IP address and not lose its connection.
+Important Note: If there is a failover system set up (see the Failover section of this manual), this option must be checked, in order to be able to access the site via the client in the event that the site master is failed over.